MarqusJonsson/D7049E/Milestone1/Milstone-1.md

 ## Engine license
 MIT License, Zlib License
 ## Structure
 This structure is taken from the book "Game Engine Architecture" (Second Edition) in order to get a better idea of what parts could be needed.
-We coloured each componenet depending on if we think it is appropiate in our engine after the following rules:
+We coloured each componenet depending on if we think it is appropiate in our engine, following the rules:
 * **Green** - most likely needed
 * **Yellow** - might be needed
 * **Red** - not needed